simonemberton/Introduction_to_Creative_Coding/Week_12/README.md

 For all the tasks in this weeksheet you'll need to run a local server.
 If you've forgotten how to do that you can check [here](https://github.com/processing/p5.js/wiki/Local-server).
 If you are using Visual Studio Code you can use the Live Server extension.

 To start with we need to load an audio track to play.
 You can find one via [Soundsnap](https://www.soundsnap.com/) (of which you should have licenses).
-Alternatively you could use generative AI to create on from a text prompt such as [MusicGen](https://huggingface.co/spaces/facebook/MusicGen).

 Now you have your audio file place it in the same folder as your ```index.html``` and ```sketch.js``` files.
 Next paste the following code into your ```sketch.js``` file: